-BiographyGreg Brkich was born to Joseph and Doris Brkich of Bladworth on December 5, 1958.
+Greg Brkich was born to Joseph and Doris Brkich of Bladworth on December 5, 1958.
 He grew up on the family farm just a few miles northwest of town.
 Mr. Brkich’s family grew to include his two younger sisters, Dianne and Linda.
-Mr. Brkich attended the Bladworth School and later, attended Davidson High School.
+Mr. Brkich attended the Bladworth School and later attended Davidson High School.
 Following the completion of his education, Mr. Brkich began operating the family’s comprehensive grain and cattle operation.
 Mr. Brkich has always been, and remains, a dedicated member of his rural community.
 Previous to his first election as MLA, Mr. Brkich served six years on Bladworth Village Council.
 He is still an active, long-serving member of the Bladworth Elks Club, a community based volunteer group focused on charitable causes.
 Mr. Brkich is also an avid sports enthusiast, enjoying recreational hockey in the winter and golfing in the summer.

 Mr. Brkich’s interest in politics is life-long.
 Mr. Brkich’s father, Joseph, generously shared his concern about Saskatchewan issues with his son in many kitchen table discussions.
 Mr. Brkich’s mother, Doris, had worked at the Saskatchewan Legislature before her marriage.
-Therefore, Mr. Brkich grew up keenly interested in the well being of his rural community and his agricultural roots.
+Therefore, Mr. Brkich grew up keenly interested in the well-being of his rural community and his agricultural roots.
 Mr. Brkich realized that the philosophy of the provincial NDP would never bring real and meaningful prosperity to the people of Saskatchewan.
-In 1998, Mr. Brkich began making inquiries as to running locally for the newly formed Saskatchewan Party.
+In 1998, Mr. Brkich began making enquiries as to running locally for the newly formed Saskatchewan Party.

 Mr. Brkich was first elected as a Member of the Legislative Assembly on September 16, 1999.
 Mr. Brkich quickly learned the ropes of being in the ranks of the Official Opposition.

 Mr. Brkich’s legislative duties have been many and varied.
-He served the Deputy Whip; Senior Critic for Regional Development and Co-operative Development; and Deputy Critic for Sask Water and SPMC.
-Greg also served on the House Services Committee, as the Vice-Chair of the Standing Committee on Private Members’ Bills, and as a member of the Standing Committee on Crown Corporations and Private Bills.
+He served as Deputy Whip and Deputy Speaker, Senior Critic for Regional Development and Co-operative Development, Deputy Critic for Sask Water and SPMC.
+Greg also served on the House Services Committee, as the Vice-Chair of the Standing Committee on Private Members’ Bills, and as Chair of the Standing Committee on Crown and Central Agencies.